1. The Early Years (1993-1997)

 - Expert Group on Preparation of the Second Periodic Report on the State of Acid Deposition in East Asia

-The IG9 also decided that participating countries could, on a voluntary basis, make financial contributions to the core budget of the Network Center as from 2008.
+The IG9 also decided that Participating Countries could, on a voluntary basis, make financial contributions to the core budget of the Network Center as of 2008.